-Use the name and pronouns they want you to use!
+One way of showing your support is using the name and pronouns they want you to use!
 Some people want to change their name, some want to change their pronouns, some people do both, and some do neither.
 Whatever your child decides, support them by using the name and pronouns they ask you to use.

-Another way to support your child is to help them in public spaces.
+Another way to support your child is to advocate for them in public spaces, especially if they are a minor.
 First talk with your child about how they would like you to support them.
 For example, if your child is in grade school, ask them if they would like you to talk to school administrators, teachers, and staff who may be working with your child to get their name and pronouns recognized publically.
-If your child would like this change, do so!
+If they would like to use a different name or different pronouns, talk with administrators, teachers, and staff.
 Another big issue is restrooms.
 Work with your child and educators to figure out what restroom your child would like to use and whether a safe solution can be created for them at their school or other places.
 If you are interested in advocating for your child in the education system, check out an organization dedicated to this task at: www.glsen.org.

-Lastly, if your child is a minor, offer to get them involved in an LGBTQ+ or trans\ specific social/support group.
+Lastly, if your child is a minor, offer to get them involved in an LGBTQ+ or trans specific social/support group.
 It is important for young people to know they are not alone in their identity and that they have peers who identify in similar ways.
 You may also consider going to PFLAG meetings.
-PFLAG stands for "Parents and Friends of Lesbians and Gays", but it serves family and friends of anyone in the larger LGBTQ+ (lesbian, gay, bisexual, trans\, queer, etc.) community.
+PFLAG stands for "Parents and Friends of Lesbians and Gays", but it serves family and friends of anyone in the larger LGBTQ+ (lesbian, gay, bisexual, trans, queer, etc.) community.